-- MU:Cr3.1.6 a Evaluate their own work, applying teacher-provided criteria such as application of selected elements of music, and use of sound sources. - MU:Cr3.1.6 b Describe the rationale for making revisions to the music based on evaluation criteria and feedback from their teacher.
+MU:Cr3.1.6 a Evaluate their own work, applying teacher-provided criteria such as application of selected elements of music, and use of sound sources.

+MU:Cr3.1.6 b Describe the rationale for making revisions to the music based on evaluation criteria and feedback from their teacher

+Anchor Standard 3: Refine and complete artistic work.
 Enduring Understanding: Musicians' presentation of creative work is the culmination of a process of creation and communication Essential Question(s): When is creative work ready to share?

-MU:Cr3.2.6 a Present the final version of their documented personal composition or arrangement, using craftsmanship and originality to demonstrate an effective beginning, middle, and ending, and convey expressive intent.
+WU:Cr3.2.6 a Present the final version of their documented personal composition or arrangement, using craftsmanship and originality to demonstrate an effective beginning, middle, and ending, and convey expressive intent.